argoproj/argo-events/docs/tutorials/04-standard-k8s-resources.md

 # Standard K8s Resources
 In the previous sections, you saw how to trigger the Argo workflows.
-In this tutorial, you will see how to trigger standard Kubernetes resources like Pod, Deployment, etc.
+In this tutorial, you will see how to trigger Pod and Deployment.

+Similarly you can trigger any standard Kubernetes resources.

 Having the ability to trigger standard Kubernetes resources is quite powerful as it gives ability to set up pipelines for existing workloads.

 ## Prerequisites
 1. Make sure that `argo-events-sa` service account has necessary permissions to